-When you ask twenty career experts a question like, “What is your #1 tip for being politically savvy in the office?” you immediately realize that the phrase “politically savvy” has a wide range of connotations.
-The phrase, “office politics,” equally so.
-Some interpret being politically savvy as being a suck-up, some say to ignore office politics altogether.
+If you ask twenty different career experts the same question, “What is your #1 tip for being politically savvy in the office?” you quickly realize that the term “politically savvy” can mean different things to different people.
+The phrase, “office politics,” is equally so.
+Some interpret being politically savvy as being a suck-up, and some say to ignore office politics altogether.
 There is no worse advice.
-Ignoring office politics is ignoring all the social components of working in an office, and that will get you absolutely nowhere.
-Being savvy doesn’t mean being manipulative, and office politics doesn’t mean gossip or stabbing people in the back.
+You will not progress in your career if you ignore the social aspects of working in an office.
+Being savvy does not have to mean being manipulative, and partaking in office politics does not have to involve gossiping or betraying others.

 Executive Coach Debra Benton may have said it best: “All of life is human interaction.
 ‘Office politics’ is just human interaction with money and a title attached to it.”
-Once you come to that realization, you’ll be ready to approach “office politics” in a genuine, effective way.
-Here are the best tips I got from executive coaches and CEOs alike.
+After you reach that understanding, you can begin to genuinely and effectively deal with “office politics.”
+Here are the best tips I received from executive coaches and CEOs.

 “In your efforts to master office politics however, avoid gossip at all costs–that’s precisely where the term ‘office politics’ has gotten its bad reputation.
 Whenever you’re in a conversation that shifts toward who’s dating who or any other workplace rumors, change the subject or do not offer up your opinion.” —David Bakke, Money Crashers